 Shortcut already assigned: If you press a shortcut that is already assigned, the current assignment will be shown just below the entry field.
-You should press the Backspace key $\leftarrow$ to delete your shortcut and try a different shortcut.
+You should press the Backspace key - to delete your shortcut and try a different shortcut.
 Otherwise, you will overwrite the existing assignment for the shortcut.

-Two part shortcuts: You can also use two part shortcuts (in accordance with the WordStar standard), for example, Ctrl K X. However, in this case only shortcuts of the form "Ctrl + letter" are allowed.
+Two part shortcuts: You can also use two part shortcuts (in accordance with the WordStar standard), for example, Ctrl | Letter |